-The NY 1115 Medicaid Waiver is an investment of over $7 billion through 2027 in expanding Medicaid into innovative solutions for holistic, value based care addressing systemic needs like food security and housing stability.
-Unite Us was selected to serve as the infrastructure for connecting the CBOs, healthcare providers, and MCOs in 9 of the 13 New York State regions, representing 72% of Medicaid members across the state.
+The NY 1115 Medicaid Waiver is an investment of over $7 billion through 2027 in expanding Medicaid into innovative solutions for holistic, value based care addressing systemic needs like food insecurity and housing stability.
+Unite Us was selected to serve as the infrastructure for this initiative.

 UX Designer